idea-iitd/GCOMB/IM/IM_TV/README.txt

-For interpolator
+For training  interpolator :

-Run to get labels for training dataset
-Default is youtube
+Run to get labels for training dataset for small size subgraphs of train data Default is youtube

  Run
 ./get_train_labels_size_var.sh

 To get interpolator weights